 Partner with convention and visitor bureaus, tourist development councils, or chambers of commerce located within the disproportionately affected counties.
 UWF is a partner with Visit Pensacola, The Greater Pensacola Chamber of Commerce and Florida West.
-For Phase 1, the UWF presence downtown in rental and UWF-owned spaces will provide additional energy to downtown Pensacola.
-We will encourage the community, tourists and partners to engage in events, activities and events at Innovation Network locations throughout the downtown area.
+The UWF presence downtown in rental and UWF-owned spaces will provide additional energy to downtown Pensacola.
+We will encourage the community, tourists and partners to engage in events, activities and events at UWF project locations throughout the downtown area.